-Established under the Australian Trade Commission Act 1985, Austrade is a prescribed agency subject to the Financial Management and Accountability Act 1997 and the Public Service Act 1999.
+Established under the Australian Trade and Investment Commission Act 1985, Austrade is a prescribed agency subject to the Public Governance, Performance and Accountability Act 2013 and the Public Service Act 1999.

 We operate as a statutory agency within the portfolio of Foreign Affairs and Trade, with Austrade's Chief Executive Officer reporting directly to the Minister for Trade and Investment.

 Austrade: Agency Resources and Planned Performance 2014-2015 (PDF)

 Austrade: Agency Resources and Planned Performance 2013-2014 (PDF)

 The Corporate Plan 2015-16 (PDF) outlines Austrade's principal objectives and strategies over the next four years.

 In August 2011 Austrade commissioned the Australia and New Zealand School of Government's Institute for Governance (ANZIG) to provide an independent review of its overall governance framework.

 ANZIG's report, available here, concluded that Austrade's corporate governance structures were of high quality, particularly in the area of anti-corruption training, which represented international best practice.